The Lender's Guide to HOA Documents and Condo Approvals

 Fannie Mae Limited Review

 A limited review applies to certain refinances, second homes, and investment properties.
-The requirements are less stringent:
+The bar is lower:

 - •Completed limited review questionnaire (Form 1077)